 There is nothing like sitting down to a plate of warm waffles on a weekend morning.
 Especially if they are chocolate waffles!

 Waffles, pancakes, crepes, toast, cereal- all more or less contain carbs, are sweet and don’t exactly fit into the healthy criteria.

-Unless, of course, we’re having a slice of whole grain bread, toasted with avocados or unsweetened natural peanut butter, paired with fresh fruit and yoghurt- which I also find delicious mind you!
+Unless, of course, we’re having a slice of whole grain bread, toasted with avocados or unsweetened natural peanut butter, paired with fresh fruit and yogurt- which I also find delicious mind you!
 That’s a few steps closer to healthy.

 Which is exactly what these Belgian Chocolate Waffles are.
 Fluffy, light and filled with chocolate flavor- there couldn’t be a more perfect way to begin the day!

-My love for waffles started when my family moved to Canada, when I was just a child.
+My love for waffles started when my family moved to Canada when I was just a child.
 I was in second grade to be precise.
 Every weekend my sisters and I used to have Eggo waffles for breakfast.
 Just pop them into the toaster and sit down to a syrup soaked, chocolate chip filled stack of waffles with a generous slab of butter atop it, in just minutes.

 Usually, my waffles would be drowning in maple syrup, but this time I opted for my Homemade Strawberry Jam to top off these waffles.
-Since I tend to make my jam a little chunky, I just had to blitz up a couple spoons of it to get a more syrup like texture.
+Since I tend to make my jam a little chunky, I just had to blitz up a couple spoons of it to get a more syrup-like texture.

 I know I say this all the time, but they are so simple to put together!
 I’ve added a teaspoon of espresso powder to enhance or deepen the flavor of the chocolate.
 Just mix the dry ingredients in a bowl.
 Separate the eggs, add the yolks to the dry mixture and whip the whites till soft peaks form.
-Mix everything together and pour onto hot waffle iron.
+Mix everything together and pour onto the hot waffle iron.
 Voilà!

 You’ll be enjoying a breakfast fit for a king/queen in just minutes!